Looking for a sewing machine you can count on? Skip the guesswork and choose JUKI.

 You may also want to consider how you plan to use your sewing machine.
 Do you sew at home and like many stitches built-in?
 Are you a quilter who needs more versatility for free-motion quilting?
 Or does a straight-stitch machine give you everything you need with just forward and backward stitching?
 JUKI makes machines that let you sew the way you want to.

-All JUKI machines come with a 2-year standard warranty that covers your machine’s light assembly, motors, wiring, speed control, switches, and the machine’s circuit board.
-Your warranty begins on the original date you purchase your machine, and because we are an authorized JUKI dealer, we can handle any warranty issues that occur once you purchase your machine.
+All JUKI machines come with a 2-year standard warranty that covers your machine's light assembly, motors, wiring, speed control, switches, and the machine's circuit board.
+Your warranty begins on the original purchase date of your machine.
+As an authorized JUKI dealer, we can handle any warranty issues that may arise after your purchase.

-All sewing machines need maintenance and service from time to time.
+All sewing machines require regular maintenance and servicing.